SpecFlowOSS/SpecFlowWiki/Home.md

 The official website of the SpecFlow project is: [[http://www.specflow.org]]

-Source code, wiki and issue tracking is hosted here on GitHub.
+Source code, wiki and issue tracking are hosted here on GitHub.

-Discussions are on Google Groups: [[http://groups.google.com/group/specflow/]]
+Discussions concerning SpecFlow are hosted on Google Groups: [[http://groups.google.com/group/specflow/]]

 ***